awslabs/aws-sap-automation/software_download/readme.md

 ## Usage via AWS Launch Wizard for SAP

 In AWS Launch Wizard for SAP, proceed to **Configure deployment model**.

+In section **Pre-deployment configuration script**, make sure to **untick** "Proceed with deployment in the event of a configuration script failure".

-In section **Pre-deployment configuration script**, choose the following Amazon S3 URL as script location:
+Next, choose the following Amazon S3 URL as script location:

 ```bash
 s3://aws-sap-automation/software_download/run.sh
 ```

-Choose **Database (DB) Server** as target server.
+In case of a distributed deployment, choose **Database (DB) Server** as target server.

-Next, make sure to **untick** "Proceed with deployment in the event of a configuration script failure"
+The result should look as follows:

 ![image](lw_pre_script.png)